 The CaMLA English Placement Test (EPT) is designed to quickly and reliably place ESL students into appropriate ability levels.
 It provides an accurate assessment of a test taker’s general language proficiency by measuring performance in the following key skill areas:

 - Vocabulary range

 - Reading comprehension

 Teachers and program administrators will be able to confidently place ESL students into appropriate levels and classes based on a CaMLA EPT score.
-CaMLA EPT forms D, E, and F are parallel forms of the test.
+CaMLA EPT forms D, E, F, G, H, and I are parallel forms of the test.